-Practically always, GED Math includes tasks that ask you to put fractions & decimals in the correct order.
+Practically always, GED Math includes tasks that ask you to put fractions and decimals in the correct order.

-This sort of tasks is testing your knowledge of the order of operations in fractions and decimals.
+This sort of task is testing your knowledge of the order of operations in fractions and decimals.

 Next Lesson: Ratios